-The Adventist Health + Blue 7 ones Solution
+The Adventist Health + Blue Zones Solution

-Our desire to improve community well-being grew out of not only our mission at Adventist Health -to live God's love by inspiring health, wholeness and hope - but also by the sheer need as seen across our system of 23 hospitals.
-Overwhelmingly, we see issues related to health risk behaviors, mental health and chronic illnesses throughout the communities we serve.
+Our desire to improve community well-being grew out of not only our mission at Adventist Health to live God's love by inspiring health, wholeness and hope but also by the need seen across our system of 23 hospitals.
+Overwhelmingly, we see issues related to health risk behaviors, mental health, and chronic illnesses throughout the communities we serve.
 That is why we have focused our work around addressing behavior and the systems preventing our communities from achieving optimal health.